officialasishkumar/tardis-profiling-report/content/profiling-report/run_tardis.md

 - GSoC 2024
 ---

-The `run_tardis` function in total takes 64.94 seconds when ran on [tardis_example.yml](https://raw.githubusercontent.com/tardis-sn/tardis/master/docs/tardis_example.yml).
+The `run_tardis` function in total takes 64.94 seconds when ran on [tardis_example.yml](https://raw.githubusercontent.com/tardis-sn/tardis/master/docs/tardis_example.yml) without GPU.
 Here is the overall breakdown according to the cumulative time the other function takes:

 The average of 5 iterations was taken to write these profiling results.